khornlund/lotcs/source/rules.rst

 Administering Potions
 ---------------------
-Using your action to administer a health potion to an unconscious creature requires going prone.
+Using your action to administer a health potion (or similar) to an unconscious creature requires going prone.

 Prone
 -----